Constraining light dark matter and mediator with $B^+ \rightarrow K^+ \nu \bar \nu$ data: Introduction

 \section{Introduction}

-Rare $B$ meson decay with a kaon and neutrino pair in the final state, i.e. $B^+ \rightarrow K^+ \nu \bar \nu$, has a clear theoretical prediction among the flavour changing neutral current (FCNC) processes, and it is severely suppressed due to the loop effect and the Glashow-Iliopoulos-Maiani mechanism \cite{PhysRevD.2.1285}.
-Thus it an plays important role in searching for new physics and testing the Standard Model (SM).
-While its SM prediction is $(5.06 \pm 0.14 \pm 0.28) \times 10^{-6}$ \cite{Becirevic:2023aov}, recent experiment at the SuperKEKB asymmetric energy electron-positron collider reported the value of $(2.4 \pm 0.7) \times 10^{-5}$ \cite{Glazov:2023EPS} with the significance of about $3\sigma$ above the SM.
-This indeed calls for the new physics beyond the SM (BSM).
+Rare $B$-meson decay with a kaon and neutrino pair in the final state, i.e. $B^+ \rightarrow K^+ \nu \bar \nu$, has a clear theoretical prediction among the flavor changing neutral current processes.
+It is severely suppressed due to the loop effect and the Glashow-Iliopoulos-Maiani mechanism \cite{Glashow:1970gm}.
+Thus it plays an important role in searching for new physics and testing the Standard Model (SM).
+While the SM prediction for the the branching fraction is $(5.58 \pm 0.37) \times 10^{-6}$ \cite{Parrott:2022zte}, the Belle II experiment at the SuperKEKB asymmetric energy electron-positron collider has recently reported the value of $(2.3 \pm 0.7) \times 10^{-5}$ \cite{Belle-II:2023esi} with the significance of about $3\sigma$ above the SM prediction.
+This discrepancy may call for the new physics beyond the SM (BSM).

-The weak interaction of neutrinos makes it invisible at the detector, and any process with missing energy $\cancel E$ at the final state, i.e. $B^+ \rightarrow K^+ + \cancel E$, contributes to measured branching ratio of the decay $B^+ \rightarrow K^+ \nu \bar \nu$ .
-At the quark level it is just the $b \rightarrow s + \cancel E$ transition.
-Dark matter (DM) or any other light particle with sufficiently weak interaction strength involved in this transition can be considered as the missing energy.
-Therefore, precision experiments of $B$ meson decay are crucial in the searching or constraining the DM or other light BSM particles.
+Although the weak interaction of neutrinos makes it invisible at the detector, processes with missing energy $\cancel E$ in the final state, i.e. $B^+ \rightarrow K^+ + \cancel E$, may not contribute to measured branching fraction of the decay $B^+ \rightarrow K^+ \nu \bar \nu$ in Ref. \cite{Belle-II:2023esi}.
+This decay process can be reinterpreted to the two-body decay process $B^+ \rightarrow K^+ X$ \cite{Altmannshofer:2023hkn}, where $X$ is stable or decay invisibly.
+In this interpretation, they achieved maximum branching ratio of $Br[B^+ \rightarrow K^+ X] = (8.8\pm2.5)\times 10^{-6}$ with a significance of 3.8$\sigma$ at $m_X \simeq 2$ GeV.
+Considering the no excess in BaBar experiment, the combined result is $Br[B^+ \rightarrow K^+ X] = (5.1\pm2.1)\times 10^{-6}$ with a significance of 2.4$\sigma$.
+Similar two-body decay processes have also been studied at Refs. \cite{MartinCamalich:2020dfe,Ferber:2022rsf}.
+Dark matter (DM) or any other light particles with sufficiently weak interaction strength involved in this process can be considered as the missing energy.
+Therefore, precision experiments of $B$ meson decay are crucial in the searching or constraining the DM and other light BSM particles.